bruno-garcia/cloudflare-dynamic-dns/README.md

 A tool to update a record on Cloudflare with the public IP address of the running machine.

+This program hits 3 different endpoints in an attempt to find out the public facing IP address of the running machine.
+Using the first successful response, it updates the specified record on Cloudflare, in case it's outdated.

 # Running

 To run this, you'll need: